 Availability and appointments

 The City of Ottawa encourages couples who prefer a specific date and time to book an appointment for their ceremony.
 Civil ceremonies may be booked up to three months in advance.
 The City tries to accommodate last-minute requests, but these ceremonies are subject to the availability of staff.
 Reservations must be made in-person at the City Hall Client Service Centre at 110 Laurier Ave.
 West, Monday to Friday between 8:30 am and 5 pm.
-Please provide your Marriage License when making your appointment.
+Please provide your Marriage Licence when making your appointment.
 Certain dates and times throughout the year are not available for bookings, including Statutory Holidays.

 Prices for civil ceremonies vary depending on the time of the ceremony, as follows: